GeorgePearse/retrocode/docs/installation.md

 python --version
 # Should be 3.10+

-# Check ai-backtest is installed
+# Check retrocode is installed
-ai-backtest --help
+retrocode --help

 # Run tests (should pass)
 pytest tests/